 “It avails them not,” Rahab said brusquely, then closed the box and locked it.
 The conjurer hefted it to his shoulder and the three ventured back outside, strode past the still burning barn sending a column of smoke into the night sky.
 Rahab helped Kara lash the chest to her horse.

 Their patrol finally ended sometime close to the second bell of morning.
 They found another farmhand, a boy of some sixteen or so summers, lashed to posts, fevered and delirious.
-They untied him and placed him on Gloriana’s horse and they made their way slowly in the darkness and autumn chill back toward Sandpoint.
-They were quiet on the journey back, and Gloriana was distant.
+They untied him and placed him on Gloriana’s horse, then made their way slowly in the dark autumn chill back to Sandpoint.
+They were quiet on the journey, and Gloriana was distant.
 Horan and the farmhand moaned occasionally in their sickness.
-Lem fought against surges of nausea and something more, some lingering blight that stabbed at his consciousness like a needle made of bone.
-The discomfort in his body paled against the disquiet in his mind.
-He had begun to hear voices that were not his own, distant whispers like echoes in an underground cavern, ancient and hungry and keen to devour all flesh.
+Lem fought against surges of nausea and something more, some lingering blight that stabbed at his consciousness like a needle of bone.
+He had begun to hear voices that were not his own, distant whispers, ancient and hungry and keen to devour all flesh.

 And the whispers were beginning to sound good.

-It was just before dawn when the adventurers finally made their way slowly onto the southern dirt streets of Sandpoint, their horses wearily trudging north toward the cathedral.
-An acolyte was sweeping the front steps as they reined up and began to dismount with difficulty.
-Abby carried Horan bodily forward.
+It was just before dawn when the adventurers made their way slowly onto the dirt streets of Sandpoint, their horses wearily trudging north toward the cathedral.
+An acolyte was sweeping the front steps as they reined up and began to dismount.
+Abby carried Horan.
 Lem staggered stiffly behind.
 Gloriana and Rahab draped an arm of the farmhand around their shoulders and guided him toward the door.
 The acolyte did not tarry, but drew open the great portal and his sandaled feet echoed on the flagstones inside as he raced away to retrieve Father Zantus.

 The priest appeared moments later as the party gently lowered their unconscious burdens to the chill stone of the cathedral floor.